Jalozai

-Jalozai (جلوزی), also Jallozai, Jailozai, and Jelazee, is a village located in Nowshera District of Khyber Pakhtunkhwa Pakistan.
-Jalozai is famous for an Afghan refugee camp which is located about 35 kilometres southeast of Peshawar near the Afghanistan–Pakistan border.
+Jalozai (جلوزی), also Jallozai, Jailozai, and Jelazee, is a new housing scheme in Nowshera District of Khyber Pakhtunkhwa, Pakistan, located about 35 kilometres southeast of Peshawar near the Afghanistan–Pakistan border.
+It was used before 2008 as an Afghan refugee camp.

 Overview

 Jalozai is located in Pabbi Tehsil of Nowshera District in Khyber Pakhtunkhwa Pakistan.
 The most notable attraction of Jalozai are the University of Engineering and Technology Peshawar campus, which was constructed at the cost of Rs.5.56 Billion on a 400-acre land, and the Jalozai Refugee Camp.

 Jalozai Refugee Camp

 It was one of the largest of 150 refugee or transit camps in Pakistan, holding Afghan refugees from the 1980s Soviet invasion of Afghanistan.
 It had an estimated 70,000 refugees at its peak.
 New Jalozai adjoined the original Jalozai camp in November 2000, taking in a new wave of arriving Afghan refugees.
 The camps briefly received an additional influx of refugees in the period after 9/11, leading up to the United States invasion of Afghanistan in October 2001.
 After the fall of the Taliban, the vast majority of refugees in the Jalozai camp returned home or were relocated elsewhere.
 In February 2002, with a remaining population of 800, Jalozai camp was formally closed.
 But some problem elements remained through at least 2003, necessitating Pakistani military raids on the former camp that year.
 By 2012 Pakistan banned extensions to all foreign visas and continued its effort to close the remaining refugee camps.

 American intelligence analysts alleged, during the Administrative Review Board hearing of Guantanamo detainee Adel Hassan Hamad, that the camp was directed by Zahid Al-Sheikh, an older brother of senior al Qaeda planner Khalid Sheikh Mohammed.

 American analysts allege that Zahid Al-Sheikh was also an extremist with ties to terrorism.

 Hamad acknowledged that when he first started working for the Hira Islamic Institute Al-Sheikh was the director of Lajnat Al-Da'wa al Islamia, and his ultimate boss, but he was never the director of the Jelazee Refugee Camp.

 He said that while his relationship with him was a distant business relationship he never saw any clue that Al-Sheikh was an extremist, or tied to terrorism.

 Médecins Sans Frontières reported that the camp was closed in early 2002.
 It called the camp "infamous", and recounted that it had been known as "a living cemetery".

 In a report in the Pakistani newspaper Dawn, published in late December 2001, an Afghan refugee named Haji Dost Mohammad, who was then in charge of the camp's security, reported that Osama bin Laden had made a food delivery to the camp in the late 1980s.

 “He may have lived in Peshawar, but I never had close contacts with him.
 Once he came to the camp, 14 years ago, to deliver dates.
 He came only once.
 I haven’t seen him since, and at the time I didn’t know who he was.”